sampsyo/home/_drafts/adl.md

 ---

 TK what should the goals be? balancing these competing objectives:
-- computational semantics. (unlike HDLs.) should be able to understand its input-output behavior by reading the code, not doing a discrete event simulation.
+- computational semantics. (unlike HDLs.) should be able to understand its input-output behavior by reading the code, not doing a discrete event simulation. be up-front that I don't know exactly what "computational semantics" means.
 - predictability and transparent cost models. put the tools into the hands of programmers; don't imagine that we'll isolate them from hardware concerns entirely

 TK again, different languages will balance these goals differently. hide more to make the semantics more computational and therefore more understandable to programmers. reveal more hardware details to make performance optimization more tractable without relying on a mythical "sufficiently smart compiler."